rmhsilva/lispmethods/_posts/2017-01-29-libraries.md

 exported by a package, it probably is not meant to be used.
 However it is common to see symbols printed in this format.

-**Note**: when the Lisp reader reads a symbol, it *internalises* the symbol, which essentially means it creates a symbol of the given name in the current package.
-This can result in conflicts later if a symbol of the same name is imported from another package.
+**Note**: when the Lisp reader reads a symbol, it internalises the symbol, which essentially means it creates a symbol of the given name in the current package (if one does not already exist).
+This can result in conflicts later if a symbol of the same name is *inherited* (via `use-package`) from another package.
+See [Symbols](symbols.html) for more details.

 ## ASDF